SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 * To set where the player controller must display videos (if you want to play videos), add a view to your hierarchy, set its class to `SRGMediaPlayerView`, and bind it to the media player controller `view` property.
 * To control playback, you can drop one of the available overlay classes and bind their `mediaPlayerController` property directly in Interface Builder.
 No additional setup (except for appearance and constraints) is ususally required, as those components are automatically synchronized with the controller they have been attached to.
 Built-in overlay classes include most notably:
-  * `SRGPlaybackButton`: A play / pause button
+  * `SRGPlaybackButton`: A play / pause button.
-  * `SRGTimeSlider`: A time slider with elapsed and remaining time label support
+  * `SRGTimeSlider`: A time slider with elapsed and remaining time label support.
-  * `SRGPlaybackActivityIndicatorView`: An activity indicator
+  * `SRGPlaybackActivityIndicatorView`: An activity indicator.

 For a more thorough description of the player controller and the associated overlays, have a look at the documentation available from the `SRGMediaPlayerController` header file.

-To start playback, bind your media player controller to a `mediaPlayerController` outlet of your view controller class and start playback as soon as your view controller appears:
+To start playback, bind your media player controller to a `mediaPlayerController` outlet of your view controller class and start playback soon enough, for example:

 ```objective-c
 - (void)viewWillAppear:(BOOL)animated